sergiomartins8/test-automation-bootstrap/docs/documentation.md

 }
 ```

-The annotation may be declared for methods or class types
+The annotation may be declared for methods or class types.

 ##### Example
 ````java
 @Mock(path = {"path1", "path2", ...})
 @Test()